liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/02-implementing-your-custom-finder-method-using-dynamic-query.markdown

         }
     }

-The method starts by opening a Hibernate session.
-While the session is open in the `try` block, the dynamic query is created and executed.
-If all goes well, the dynamic query results (a list of guestbook `Entry` objects) are returned.
+The method first opens a Hibernate session.
+While the session is open in the `try` block, it creates and executes a dynamic query, which returns results (a list of guestbook `Entry` objects) if all goes well.

 The finder method has two distinct dynamic queries.